 Step 3: Warrant of Restitution

-The third step for in the Baltimore eviction process is filing the Warrant of Restitution.
+The third step in the Baltimore eviction process is filing the Warrant of Restitution.

-You must wait at minimum four days after the trial date to file this.
+You must wait a minimum of four days after obtaining your judgment for possession.

 As with the FTPR (Failure To Pay Rent) form, you must file this at the courthouse.

-You will need to pay more filing fees and wait a few days before you can get the eviction scheduled.
+You will need to pay more filing fees and wait a minimum of 10 days after filing before you start calling the sheriff’s office to get the eviction scheduled.

 Step 4: Scheduling the eviction and the eviction date